-25 years after the release of Lock, Stock and Two Smoking Barrels, and coinciding with Operation Fortune: Ruse De Guerre, we look at the essential Guy Ritchie films…
+25 years after the release of Lock, Stock and Two Smoking Barrels, we look at the essential Guy Ritchie films…

 In 1998, Guy Ritchie burst onto the British film scene with his dazzling debut hit Lock, Stock and Two Smoking Barrels.
 Since then he’s revisited guns and gangsters, adapted a classic spy show, adapted an iconic literary detective, knight and king of the Round Table and rebooted a Disney character.
 He also made Swept Away, but we won’t go into that.